CodeWringer/ambersteel/documents/en/ruleset/gm-guide.md

 **Skills** on the other hand are learned abilities.

 #### Challenging Your Players
-You have two means of challenging (= engaging) your players: *mechanical challenges* and *narrative challenges*.
+You have two means of challenging your players: *mechanical challenges* and *narrative challenges*.
+To *challenge* your players means to *engage* them!

-Mechanical challenges are your *game-y* tools to engage your players.
+**Mechanical challenges** are your *game-y* tools to engage your players.
 You engage them, by challenging their characters.
 You put tests or limitations before them, which have to be overcome mechanically.
 Dice are usually involved.

 You should be intimately familiar with the [tests](#tests) section.
 When to use what type of test can not be cast in a sure-fire ruleset, and rather requires you to develop a sense for it. **Creative tests** allow your players the most freedom and should thus be the most interesting way for them to resolve a mechanical challenge.
 But over-use this type of test and your players might start feeling irritated and mentally exhausted too quickly.

 [Injuries](#injury) and [illnesses](#illness) involve mechanical hurdles for the **PC**s to overcome.
 The solution is presented in the rules.
 If you're injured or ill, seek medical aid and spend time resting.
 While some of the player party may be incapacitated, the other half can roll some dice to have their character [practice their skills](#practice) or [practice their attributes](#practicing-attributes).
-Of course, these aren't terribly interesting mechanical challenges, because they leave little room for interpretation.
+Of course, this results in not very interesting mechanical challenges, because they leave little room for interpretation.

+**Narrative challenges** are your *role-playing* tools to engage your players.
+The engagement and challenge comes from making your players think about what their character's belief and how they act.

+You challenge a player narratively, by putting their characters in situations where they'll have to think like their character.
+Challenge their beliefs, challenge their morals.

+And the most powerful narrative challenge - the world!
+Encourage your players to set goals.
+Goals, which will impact the world around their characters.
+But also provide a world which will react to the player characters' actions, even when no goal has been explicitly stated.

+> Exterminating the entire population of a given village is bound to leave evidence.
+Rumors start to spread, and hostilities may flare up.
+Law men may be sent to investigate.
+Populations of other villages become nervous and suspicious of strangers.
+>
+> The world reacts to this heinous act, even if the players may never stated their intent for it.

 ##### **Challenge your PCs' abilities during combat**
 More interesting scenarios come from challenging your **PC**s' abilities.
 Present the close-quarters warrior with an opponent who's out of reach.
 Have the blood-letting fanatic deal with a foe that can't bleed.
 Present the mage with an opponent clad in [Amberite](#amberite).
 But always keep in mind one thing - the foes your players engage should have weaknesses and they should not be unbeatable, unless you make it **very** clear to the players their characters couldn't win a straight fight.